 In the first version of our locator map, you can set an aspect ratio for your map that will stay the same across mobile, tabloid and desktop devices.
 You can set this aspect ratio below the map:

-An aspect ratio of 50% of width means that your map will be double as wide as tall.
-100% would mean that your map is a square, while 200% makes your map double as tall as wide.
+An aspect ratio of 50% of width means that your map will be twice as wide as it is tall.
+100% would mean that your map is a square, while 200% makes your map twice as tall as it is wide.

 After learning how to navigate this map, let's place some markers on it.
 We will cover this in another article: How to create a locator map: Add markers